FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 1. You may need to login to Azure, to authorize VSCode to access to Azure.
 1. Select your subscription
 1. Click the **Create New Function App in Azure**
 1. You will need to provide a **globally unique name**.
 If you read the [Learn more](https://github.com/FBoucher/Not-a-Dog-Workshop/blob/master/Part1-Deploying-the-startupSolution.md#learn-more) section of part 1 you know that a suffix was added to all your resources.
-You can use it if you want (ex: DogDemo-FuncApp6l3th) or just add your name in the mixt (ex: DogDemo-FuncFrank).
+You can use it if you want (ex: DogDemo-FuncApp6l3th) or just add your name in the mix (ex: DogDemo-FuncFrank).
 1. Now a few other resources will be created.
-It can takes 1-2 minutes.
+It can take 1-2 minutes.

  Once the resources are created VSCode will deploy your code.
 Another minute.
 It's all done when you see those notification.